zenirc/zenircbot/docs/services.rst

 .. _github:

 This service relies on the weblistener_ service to pass along the post body with the service set in the JSON envelope.
+It is written in `Node.js`_

 Jira Feed
 ---------